davidclough/node/_documents/javascript-guide/javascript-guide.md

     var bbb = [1, 2, 3];      // Good.

 ### <a name="style-quotation-marks"></a>Quotation Marks
 Either single or double quotes can be used to delimit strings.
 There is no community-wide preference to be found.
-Consistent use of the for one or the other is all that is asked for.
+Consistent usage of one or the other is all that is asked for.

 ### <a name="style-comments"></a>Comments
 You can use both the `// ...` and `/* ... */` syntaxes for comments.
 The first is generally preferred although the second can be used over multiple lines and can be useful for commenting out code when debugging within a primitive environment.

 Help other developers by adding comments to your code where necessary.
 Unless overused, with lots of comments explaining very obvious things, they usually enhance the readability of your code.
 Broadly speaking, there are two types of comments: those explaining what a piece of code is doing and those explaining why something was done.

-We know that comments explaining what your code does can be largely reduced with use of self-explaining variable and function names.
+We know that comments explaining what your code does can be largely reduced via use of self-explaining variable and function names.
 If you find yourself adding a comment explaining what a group of lines does you could consider moving that group of lines into a separate function with a descriptive name, even if it only gets called in one place.

 Where comments are especially useful is when it comes to explaining _why_ something was done in a certain way, particularly if this was not the expected way.
 Function names explaining why the code they contain has been written in a certain way could end up being very long and less readable than some conventional text.